Chart Color Schemes

 The latest Census data sees Kairabah placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Kairabah had low cultural diversity: all residents were Australian citizens born in Australia speaking English at home.
-Buddhism was the main religion but constituted none of Kairabah's population.
-Judaism was not represented in Kairabah, unlike Greater Brisbane where it comprised 0.3%.
+Kairabah had low cultural diversity; its entire population were Australian citizens born in Australia speaking English at home.
+Buddhism was the predominant religion but constituted none of Kairabah's population.
+There was no overrepresentation in Judaism, which was also absent in Greater Brisbane.

 Frequently Asked Questions - Diversity